beginning of content

 What is Asperger's syndrome?

-People who previously were diagnosed with Asperger's syndrome have since 2013 been diagnosed as having a high-functioning form of autism spectrum disorder.
-There is no longer a separate diagnosis for Asperger's syndrome, although some people may prefer to keep using this term.
+Since 2013, people who were diagnosed with Asperger's syndrome have been diagnosed as having a high-functioning form of autism spectrum disorder.
+There is no longer a separate diagnosis known as Asperger's syndrome.
+However, some people may prefer to keep using this term.

-People with Asperger’s syndrome, now diagnosed as a high-functioning form of autism spectrum disorder, are considered to have good cognitive and language skills.
-However, they still experience difficulties with communication and social interaction, and show repetitive behaviours.
+People with a high-functioning form of autism spectrum disorder may have good cognitive and language skills.
+Despite this, they may still experience difficulties with communication and social interaction and show repetitive behaviours.

-It’s important to understand that every person with Asperger’s syndrome — and autism spectrum disorder more generally — is different, which is why people with this condition are now referred to as being on a spectrum.
+It's important to understand that every person with Asperger's syndrome is different and has different strengths and challenges.
+This is also true for autism spectrum disorder more generally.
+This is why people with these conditions are now referred to as being 'on a spectrum'.

 What are the symptoms of Asperger's syndrome?

-While people with Asperger’s syndrome often have average or above average intelligence, good language skills and can be quite creative, they can often find life hard.
+While people with Asperger's syndrome often have average or above average intelligence, good language skills and a lot of creativity, they may experience certain challenges.
 In particular, they can find it hard to communicate and interact with other people.

-These difficulties can lead someone with Asperger’s syndrome to feel anxiety, confusion and frustration.
+These difficulties can lead to feelings of anxiety, confusion and frustration.
 Sometimes their family and friends can experience these emotions, too.

 Additionally, people with Asperger's syndrome often: